shreya0288/ibc-go/docs/docs/03-light-clients/01-developer-guide/04-consensus-state.md

 ## `GetTimestamp` method

-*Deprecated*: soon to be removed from interface
+*Deprecated*: soon to be removed from interface.

 `GetTimestamp` should return the timestamp (in nanoseconds) of the consensus state snapshot.